strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 ### Summary

-When you upgrade an instance of the Strimzi Cluster Operator you will force **all** the Kafka clusters that it manages to roll.
+When you upgrade an instance of the Strimzi Cluster Operator it causes **all** the Kafka clusters it manages to perform a rolling update.
-For large fleets this could be quite disruptive.
+For large fleets this can be quite disruptive.
-It would be nice to be able to decide which Kafka clusters upgrade to the new Strimzi version and when.
+Ideally, you should be able to control which Kafka clusters upgrade to the new Strimzi version and when.

-This post provides an example of how phased Strimzi upgrades can be performed.
+This post demonstrates how to perform phased Strimzi upgrades using  [kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) to create a deployment that allows multiple Strimzi versions to run concurrently.
-By using [kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) to create a deployment that allows multiple Strimzi versions to run concurrently and the `STRIMZI_CUSTOM_RESOURCE_SELECTOR` environment variable to allow us to specify which Strimzi instance manages which Kafka cluster via labels on the Kafka custom resources.
+The `STRIMZI_CUSTOM_RESOURCE_SELECTOR` environment variable allows us to specify which Strimzi instance manages which Kafka cluster via labels on the Kafka custom resources.

-An [example repository](https://github.com/tomncooper/strimzi-phased-upgrade) is provided showing the final setup and provides example scripting and templates for adding new Strimzi versions.
+An [example repository](https://github.com/tomncooper/strimzi-phased-upgrade) shows the final setup and provides templates and scripts for adding new Strimzi versions.

-This is a simplified example and comes with several key caveats that need to be considered when implementing a systems like this:
+This is a simplified example and comes with several key caveats that need to be considered when implementing a system like this:
-- Strimzi's CRDs are only guaranteed to be backwards compatible between adjacent versions.
+- Strimzi Custom Resource Definitions (CRDs) are only guaranteed to be backwards compatible between adjacent versions.
 So, while it is possible to have more than two versions installed, you should aim to only have two adjacent Strimzi versions running at any one time.
-- Changes in CRD API versions (`v1beta2` to `v1` for example) will require special handling, with all Kafka clusters moved to the new API version before a newer version of Strimzi is installed.
+- Changes in CRD API versions (`v1beta2` to `v1` for example) require all Kafka clusters to migrate to the new API version before a newer version of Strimzi is installed.
 - Special care needs to be taken when removing old Strimzi versions.
 The CRDs should be handled separately and great care should be taken when upgrading them.
 Removing the CRDs (even temporarily), rather than upgrading them, would cause all Strimzi managed Kafka clusters (and other operands) to be deleted.

 ### Contents